tiagocoutinho/sinstruments/README.md

 ![License][license]

 A simulator for real hardware.
-This project provides a server able to spawn multiple simulated devices and serve requests concurrently
+This project provides a server able to spawn multiple simulated devices and serve requests concurrently.

 This project provides only the required infrastructure to launch a server from a configuration file (YAML, TOML or json) and a means to register third-party device plugins through the python entry point mechanism.

 So far, the project provides transports for TCP, UDP and serial line.
 Support for new transports (ex: USB, GPIB or SPI) is being implemented on a